pr0crustes/BetterW/README.md

 Currently, BetterW provides 2 (two) options of additional features to use:
 1 - No Read Receipt, that prevents others from seeing when you read a message, but still allowing you to see when others read yours.
 2 - Who Is Online, that allows you to see who is online, drawing a green or red circle around their profile picture.
+3 - Confirm Call, that asks you to confirm your desire to call another user, preventing accidental voice / video calls.

 ### License
 BetterW is under Apache 2.0, see LICENSE.